andrzejlisek/TextPaint/Readme.md

 * **Bright gray** \- Space below the last line\.
 * **Black text in white background** \- Status bar\.

+## Load another file during session

+You can load another file without close and restart the TextPaint application\.
+If you write the full path for another file and press the F8, the another file will be loaded if the file exists and can be loaded\.
+Otherwise, the same file will be reloaded\.

+This feature allows to load other file by dropping the file icon onto the TextPaint console/window\.
+Before load other file, make sure, that:

+* TextPaint is in the State 1\.
+* One of the following conditions:
+  * The text writing direction is the right \(the **Text\-R** on the status bar\) and cursor is in the most left column\.
+  * The text writing direction is the down \(the **Text\-D** on the status bar\) and cursor is in the most top line\.

+Theoretically, there is possible loading the file in every text direction, but the **Text\-R** and **Text\-D** are the most recommended\.

+If you drop the file icon, the operating system will automatically write the full path for the file\.
+If you press the **F8** key, the text before the cursor \(the opposite direction than the write direction\) will be analyzed\.
+If the text represents the correct path, the other file fill be loaded\.
+In the console \(when **WinUse=0**\), the path will be cange in operating system specified method\.
+TextPaint can recognize the change in the path and automatically change the path back\.
+The operating system changess the path are as following and there is not possible to affect the console behavior:

+* **Windows**: Use the double quotes arounding the path\.
+* **Linux**: Use single quotes arounding the path or preceed the path with dollar character\.
+* **MacOS**: Precede every special character with backslach\.

 ## Context information

 When you press the **F1**, **F2**, **F3**, **F4** key one more time, after switchint to the state, there will be displayed short information about selected state\.
 Use arrow keys to scroll the text\.